nextzen/lrm-mapzen/README.md

 See the [Leaflet Routing Machine documentation](http://www.liedman.net/leaflet-routing-machine/tutorials/) and [Mapzen Turn-by-Turn API documentation](https://mapzen.com/documentation/turn-by-turn/api-reference/) for more information.

-## Use Mapzen Turn-by-Turn with npm and Browserify
+## Use lrm-mapzen with npm and Browserify

 The Mapzen plug-in can be installed using npm instead of downloading the script manually: